Nursing

 What is a nursing staff shortage and why does it matter? +

 A nursing staff shortage occurs when the demand for qualified nurses exceeds the available supply in a given healthcare setting or geographic area.
 It matters because nurses are the primary providers of direct patient care in hospitals, long-term care facilities, and community health settings.
 When there are too few nurses, every dimension of care quality deteriorates: response times increase, medication errors rise, hospital-acquired infections become more common, and patient mortality increases.
 HRSA projects a deficit of 78,000 RNs in the US by 2025.
 The WHO projects a global shortfall of 5.7 million nurses by 2030.
-These are not abstract labor market statistics — they are quantifications of preventable patient harm.

 How does the nursing shortage directly affect patient outcomes? +